According to the blogs I read – we absolutely must have a boat business card!

 Naturally when you are travelling around you will meet lots of people.
 If you are anything like me, as soon as you are introduced to someone you will immediately forget their name.
 If you are anything like Andrew you will think you remember their name, and very confidently go calling them by the wrong name…

-However before you can go about designing a boat business card you might like to get a logo designed.
+Before you can go about designing a boat business card you might like to get a logo designed.

 The Logo – Creating Your Brand